-We are submitting for candidacy to the American Physical Therapy Association as a post-professional residency program for physical therapists in acute care.
+We are accredited by the American Physical Therapy Association as a post-professional residency program for physical therapists in acute care.
 We offer a 54-week program which includes a wide range of clinical and didactic experiences across the lifespan within The Texas Medical Center and surrounding community hospitals.
 This collaborative program provides licensed physical therapists the ability to enhance their skills while working with clinical experts in the area of acute care physical therapy and academia of a major educational institution.

 The mission of the Memorial Hermann Acute Care Physical Therapy Residency Program is to provide evidence-based, post-professional education for physical therapists based in the foundational sciences in order to facilitate advanced clinical development to provide high quality rehabilitation of patients with a broad spectrum of medical complexity in the acute care setting through cutting edge interventions, compassion, and interdisciplinary collaboration to achieve the best clinical outcomes and advance the health of those we serve.